psrothero/analysing-product-demand-in-sql/README.md

-# Analysing Product Demand to Maximise Revenue Optimization Using Linear Regression (SQL)
+# Analysing Product Demand to Maximise Revenue Optimisation Using Linear Regression (SQL)

 ## Problem
 Estimate demand and identify the revenue-maximizing price using historical sales data.